 Armani is a two-time NASCAR Drive for Diversity Combine Participant.
-He currently races in the NASCAR K&N Pro Series.
-Armani has raced as a professional in the ARCA Truck Pro Series, and the former NASCAR Canadian Tire Series now branded as the NASCAR Pinty's Series.
-The sky is the limit as Armani climbs the ladder to the biggest races in ARCA, the NASCAR Camping World Truck Series, Xfinity and Monster Energy Cup Series.
+He currently races in the NASCAR ARCA Menards Series.
+Armani has raced as a professional in the ARCA Truck Pro Series, the former NASCAR Canadian Tire Series now branded as the NASCAR Pinty's Series, and the NASCAR K&N Pro Series East and West.
+The sky is the limit as Armani climbs the ladder to the biggest races in ARCA, the NASCAR Gander Mountain Truck Series, Xfinity and Monster Energy Cup Series.

 Armani was diagnosed with autism spectrum disorder at the age of two-years-old and he was considered nonverbal.
 He is the first openly diagnosed autistic NASCAR driver.
 Autism is a disorder that is characteristically marked by difficulty focusing on and processing different stimuli and tasks simultaneously, in addition to complications with communication.
 These are two key skills for any race car driver.
 Initially, it seemed that Armani’s dream of becoming a professional NASCAR driver was impossible.